 - If Windows works, but is slow or many programs crash, use the non-destructive reinstall (available in Windows XP and Windows 7) method that most probably repairs your Windows without deleting your programs, files and settings.
 Windows 8 and 8.1 offer the Refresh your PC option that keeps your files and personalization settings, but removes programs and apps that were not installed using Windows Store unless you've created a custom recovery image.

 - If nothing else works, you can still recover your files using Puppy Linux (in case hard disk itself is fine) or my Data Recovery CD/USB - you can recover data from damaged disks, restore deleted partitions and files, and much more with the bootable disc or USB drive.
 To rescue your files, you must also have a USB flash drive or external hard drive with sufficient space.

 After you store your important files elsewhere, reinstall Windows XP, Vista or 7.
-In Windows 8, you can use the Reset your PC option to prevent complete reinstallation.
+In Windows 8 and 8.1, you can use the Reset your PC option to prevent complete reinstallation.

 If Windows detects that it did not shut down correctly the last time, it opens Windows Error Recovery options after you turn on your computer.

 If this happens for the first time or if you know that there was a power failure or something else unintentional caused your computer to shut down unexpectedly, you can select Start Windows Normally with arrow keys on your keyboard and press Enter key.